Parul University Law Admissions 2025

-To complete the registration, candidates are required to pay the CLAT counselling registration fee by 10.00 PM on December 20, 2024.
+To complete the registration, candidates are required to pay the CLAT counselling registration fee by 5:00 pm on May 21, 2025.
 Candidates from the general category will have to pay CLAT counselling fees of Rs.
-30,000 and ST/ SC/ OBC/ BC/ EWS/ PWD categories are required to pay Rs.
+30,000, and ST/ SC/ OBC/ BC/ EWS/ PWD categories are required to pay Rs.
 20,000.
 The payment will be done online after logging in to the CLAT 2025 portal.
 The counselling registration for CLAT 2025 is refundable.
+The Consortium of NLUs has also notified that candidates who had completed CLAT 2025 counselling registration as per the old results and are now ineligible for counselling as per the updated results will receive the counselling registration fee refund.
 However, candidates are advised not to wait till the last minute to make payments to avoid payment-related issues.
 Candidates who have completed the registration process will be considered for the allotment of seats.
 Read the article to know about the CLAT 2025 counselling fee.

 Candidates must pay three types of CLAT counselling fees during the counselling process.
-The mentioned below table displays the CLAT counselling fees 2025.
+The table below displays the CLAT counselling fees 2025.

 Type of fee | Amount | Details |